Welcome to the Illinois Prairie Weavers Guild!

 Next Meeting

-Tuesday, April 14th, 2026 – In-person/hybrid meeting, 10am
+Tuesday, May 12th, 2026 – In-person/hybrid meeting, 10am

 Guild members will receive a Zoom link for the Membership Meeting and Show & Tell via e-mail.
 Non-members, please complete our Visitor Registration Form to participate at least 48 hours prior to meeting start.